Dirichlet forms and ultrametric Cantor sets associated to higher-rank graphs: Introduction

+(See Section~\ref{sec:Dirichlet form} of this paper and Section~8.3 of \cite{PB}).
 With the self-similar measure $\mu$ on $\PB_\Lambda$ (given in \eqref{eq:measure_kBD}), we get a metric measure space $(\PB_\Lambda, \mu, d_{w_\delta})$.
 Note that the Markovian semigroup or the heat kernel associated to the Dirichlet form $Q_s$ has not been investigated in \cite{FGJKP2}.

-According to section 13 of \cite{Kig2010}, Kigami showed that Dirichlet form associated to Pearson-Bellissard spectral triple of an ultrametric Cantor set induced from a weighted tree is a special kind of the Dirichlet forms on Cantor sets constructed in \cite{Kig2010} without a spectral triple.
+According to Section 13 of \cite{Kig2010}, Kigami showed that the Dirichlet form associated to Pearson-Bellissard spectral triple of an ultrametric Cantor set induced from a weighted tree is a special kind of the Dirichlet forms on Cantor sets constructed in \cite{Kig2010} without a spectral triple.
 In fact, the Cantor set in \cite{Kig2010} is obtained from a random walk on a tree, and the measure and the Dirichlet form on it are given in terms of effective resistances (see \cite[Section~2, Section~4]{Kig2010}).
 Moreover, Kigami described how his theory is related to noncommutative geometry by identifying a generalized jump kernel for the Dirichlet form of \cite{PB} and comparing his results ($\zeta$-function, self-similar measure, asymptotic behavior of the heat kernel) to those of \cite{PB} when the Cantor set is given by the complete binary tree.

 We think that Kigami's observation on the complete binary tree can be extended to a more general tree, in particular, a stationary $k$-Bratteli diagram, associated to a finite strongly connected $k$-graph.
 In this paper, we study the asymptotic behavior of the associated heat kernel and identify the jump kernel $J_s$ for the process associated to the Dirichlet form $Q_s$.
 It turned out that the Dirichlet form $Q_s$ coincides with the Dirichlet form $\mathcal{Q}_{J_s,\mu}$ given in Definition~\ref{def:Dirichlet-jump}, where $J_s$ is a generalized jump kernel given in \eqref{eq:J_s} (see Proposition~\ref{prop:Dirichlet-J}).
 Also, the asymptotic behavior of the heat kernel $p_t$ associated to $Q_s$ describes the jump process across the gaps of the Cantor set (see Theorem~\ref{thm:asymp-d-w}).
 Note that Chen and Kumagai \cite{ChK} have investigated the heat kernel estimates for this kind of jump processes associated to a jump-type Dirichlet form such as $\mathcal{Q}_{J_s,\mu}$.